Facioscapulohumeral muscular dystrophy: FSHD1

 FSHD involving deletion of D4Z4 repeats (termed 'D4Z4 contraction') on 4q is classified as FSHD1, which accounts for 95% of FSHD cases.
 Typically, chromosome 4 includes between 11 and 150 D4Z4 repeats.
 In FSHD1, there are 1–10 D4Z4 repeats.
 The number of repeats is roughly inversely related to disease severity.
-Namely, those with 8 - 10 repeats tend to have the mildest presentations, sometimes with no symptoms; those with 4 - 7 repeats have moderate disease that is highly variable; and those with 1 - 3 repeats are more likely to have severe, atypical, and early-onset disease.
-Deletion of the entire D4Z4 repeat array does not result in FSHD because then there are no complete copies of DUX4 to be expressed, although other birth defects result.
+Namely, those with 8–10 repeats tend to have the mildest presentations, sometimes with no symptoms; those with 4–7 repeats have moderate disease that is highly variable; and those with 1–3 repeats are more likely to have severe, atypical, and early-onset disease.
+Deleting the entire D4Z4 repeat array does not result in FSHD because there are no complete copies of DUX4 to be expressed, although other birth defects result.
 One contracted D4Z4 repeat array with an adjoining 4qA allele is sufficient to cause disease, so inheritance is autosomal dominant.
-De novo (new) mutations are implicated in 10 - 30% of cases, 50% of which exhibit somatic mosaicism.
+De novo (new) mutations are implicated in 10–30% of cases, up to 40% of which exhibit somatic mosaicism.
+In an individual with mosaic FSHD, the severity of the disease is correlated to the proportion of their cells carrying the mutation.

-It has been proposed that FSHD1 undergoes anticipation, a trend primarily associated with trinucleotide repeat disorders in which disease manifestation worsens with each subsequent generation.
-As of 2019, more detailed studies are needed to definitively show whether or not anticipation plays a role.
+It has been proposed that FSHD1 undergoes anticipation, a phenomenon primarily associated with trinucleotide repeat disorders in which disease manifestation worsens with each subsequent generation.
+As of 2019, more detailed studies are needed to show definitively whether or not anticipation occurs.
 If anticipation does occur in FSHD, the mechanism is different than that of trinucleotide repeat disorders, since D4Z4 repeats are much larger than trinucleotide repeats, an underabundance of repeats (rather than overabundance) causes disease, and the repeat array size in FSHD is stable across generations.